 The responsibility for managing Independent Project Evaluations (IPEs) lies with the Manager of the programme/project being evaluated.
-They are conducted by independent external evaluators/consultants.
-The role of IES is to backstop the process, review and clear all deliverables in the process as well as provide quality assurance and guidance to managers and evaluators throughout the process.
-IPEs are typically initiated approximately eight months prior to the planned date of completion of the project by the Manager in the on-line evaluation management application Unite Evaluations.
-See Guidance on how to log in and initiate the evaluation.
+An IPE is conducted by independent external evaluators.
+IES backstops the process, including reviewing and clearing all deliverables in the process, as well as provides quality assurance and guidance throughout the process.

-The evaluation process does not end with the receipt of the final evaluation report.
-In the light of the recommendations of the final evaluation report, Programme/Project Managers discuss and liaise with relevant parties, including senior management, other UNODC sections, donors, etc. and prepare a Management Response.
-This is a written response (approximately 1–2 pages) included in the final report.
+The evaluation process does not end with the final evaluation report.
+In the light of the evaluation recommendations, Programme/Project Managers discuss and liaise with relevant parties, including senior management, other UNODC sections, donors, etc. and and prepare a Management Response (MR).
+The MR is included in a table in the final evaluation report, indicating whether each recommendation is accepted/partially accepted or rejected, together with action to be taken to implement.
+For an IDE, a written narrative (approximately 1–2 pages) is further added to the final report.

 Managers are also responsible for the development of the Evaluation Follow-up Plan (EFP) on the implementation of the evaluation recommendations.
 The EFP is prepared in the on-line evaluation management application Unite Evaluations and is reviewed and cleared by IES.
 See Guidance for the drafting and monitoring of the Follow-up Plan.
 The Manager is required to update the follow-up plan once a year.
 IES further reports on the implementation of recommendations to the Executive Director and Member States on an annual basis.